Camping & Cooking

 The event fees do not cover food, so you’ll have to pack your own.

 We encourage folks to bring mostly food that requires minimal preparation and can be eaten “on the go” as WS is a busy weekend!
 We suggest that you pack food such as sandwich fixings, granola bars, fruit, cheese, trail mix, and other easy but filling items.

 The fire in the keyhole pit can be used for cooking, just check in with the firekeeper first.
-We do have the fire pit going in the evening on Friday, all day on Saturday and for the morning and afternoon on Sunday as well, which is a fire pit specifically set up for camp cooking.
+We do have the fire pit alight in the evening on Friday, all day on Saturday and for the morning and afternoon on Sunday as well.
 There’s usually a few extra fire friendly pots and pans, a kettle and so forth available to use, if you do not have your own.
 Otherwise people use their own camp stoves, there’s usually a spare one kicking around for people to use if they need one.

 There is a grocery store just 10 minutes down the road from the campground, as well as a liquor store and beer store etc, in the town of Eganville.